 - Puppies will start learning focus and eye contact right at 6 weeks as we teach them to wait on a release before having access to their food.

-- Starting at 6 weeks 2 days, we’ll begin working with them in our training room on the sit command, the down command, and a brief down/stay.
-These commands will be taught with shaping rather than luring so that puppies learn to think, listen, and focus on a person rather than simply learning to follow a piece of food around.
+- Starting at 6 weeks 2 days, we’ll begin working with all puppies in our training room on the sit command, the down command, and a brief down/stay.

 - We begin marker training right at 6 weeks 2 days.
 (Clicker training is a form of marker training if you are familiar with that).
 You can find more information on marker training (and shaping) throughout our website.

 - A recall is started.
-However, it is barely started as puppy selection might not be complete until right before puppies begin going home.
+However, it is barely started for our 8 weeks program because puppy selection might not be complete until right before puppies begin going home.
 Since we won’t know who will be getting which puppy until a few days before puppies leave us, we will not know the names of the puppies.
 Therefore, we will simply use “puppy come” with all of them.

-- Heeling is not taught to these puppies at all.
+- Heeling is not taught to those puppies leaving at 8 weeks of age at all.
 There simply is not enough time and many puppies don’t have the self-control or coordination to begin learning to heel until shortly before these puppies leave.
 If we can’t do something with excellence, we don’t do it.
 Therefore, we’ll leave the leash work to new owners.

-Here is a summary of the differences between our 10 Weeks Program and our 11 Weeks Program.
+Here is a summary of the differences between our old 8 Weeks Program and our 11 Weeks Program.

 - The longer puppies are left with us, the longer they can hold their potty during the daytime as well.

 - 11 week old puppies can stay in a down position for longer periods of time.
-We can also move further away from them both on and off the place bed.
+We can also move further away from them.

 - Our 11 week old puppies can also hold a stay under more distraction.

-- Starting at 10 weeks, we work more heavily with getting our puppies acclimated to entertaining themselves alone with bones, bully sticks, toys, and/or antlers.
+- We work with our puppies in our 11 Week program acclimating them to entertaining themselves alone with bones, bully sticks, toys, and/or antlers.

-- We work more heavily with our puppies over 10 weeks on the place command.
+- We work with our puppies in our 11 weeks program on the place command.

 - The longer puppies are left with us, the longer they can hold their potty during the daytime as well.